BlueBrain/nexus-bbp-domains/src/main/paradox/docs/bbptutorial/getting-started/quick-start/index.md

 The data to be ingested come in 5 csv files (see the output of the above command) containing each a partial description of the organizations.
 A single command allows to load the organisations within the institutes.csv file and merge it with all the other csv files.
-Checkout the [dataset description page](../dataset/index.html#From-csv-to-entity) to learn more about how csv data is ingested in Nexus.

 ```shell
 nexus resources create --file institutes.csv --type Organization --format csv \